MachineVisionTeam/NuCLS-Dataset-Organization/README.md

 # NuCLS Dataset Organization

-This repository contains scripts and instructions for organizing the NuCLS dataset, a large-scale collection for nucleus classification, localization, and segmentation in breast cancer images.
+This repository contains the organized NuCLS dataset, which is a large-scale dataset for nucleus classification, localization, and segmentation in breast cancer.
+The dataset has been preprocessed and organized into `train`, `test`, and `val` folders, with separate subfolders for `rgb`, `annotation`, and `mask` data.
+Additionally, the dataset is further organized for two primary tasks: **Object Detection** and **Semantic Segmentation**.

+---

-## Overview
+## Dataset Overview

-The NuCLS dataset contains over **220,000 labeled nuclei** from breast cancer images sourced from TCGA.
-Annotations were created through a collaborative effort among pathologists, pathology residents, and medical students using the Digital Slide Archive.
+The NuCLS dataset contains over 220,000 labeled nuclei from breast cancer images from TCGA.
+The nuclei were annotated by pathologists, pathology residents, and medical students.

-This dataset is ideal for:
-- Nuclear detection
-- Classification
-- Segmentation
-- Interrater analysis

 ## Dataset Details